Faysal-Ezaz/Project_AWS/4-AWS_S3/S3_Security(Bucket-Policy)-handsOn.md

+Please keep in mind that this is a continuation of the 2nd file of this section.
+Here are the steps to host a static website by updating the <b>S3 bucket policy</b>.

 First we head over to Buckets under S3, then we open the bucket named <b>test-userbucket-1</b> and then follow the following steps:

 Step_1) We head over to <b>Permissions</b> and follow the steps: